 If you want a very discreet hearing aid, there are good options within the ITE or BTE categories.
-Within the ITE family there is the CIC and IIC hearing aids, which are both almost completely invisible.
+Within the ITE category there is the Signia Silk 7nx CIC and the Starkey SoundLens IIC hearing aids, which are both almost completely invisible.
 Within the BTE family, there are open-fit hearing aids which can be both incredibly comfortable and almost completely invisible.

 So which is better, ITE or BTE?

 If you were to leave it to me, I’d say the BTE is the better choice.
 More specifically, I’d say the open-fit style of BTE is the better choice.
 I really like this hearing aid because you can start out wearing it open-fit (with no custom ear mold), and then if/when your loss gets worse, your hearing provider can add a custom ear mold to it and make it much more powerful- and you don’t have to buy a brand new hearing aid.
 In addition, open fit hearing aids are without a doubt the most comfortable hearing aid on the market, you won’t even know you have them in.

 Above all, listen to the advice of your hearing provider, because he or she has likely fit thousands of hearing aids and has a very good idea of what works for people and what doesn’t.
 You may have strong opinions about what will be best for you, but always seriously weigh the opinion of your provider and try to meet in the middle somewhere.

 If you’d like a free phone consultation with a licensed hearing provider, please feel free to call us at 800-731-6794.